 Fall Colour Drive Through Washington State

 When we drove across the country from Toronto to Vancouver, we stopped at Spokane for 2 days.
-While exploring the many artistic sculptures that can be found in the park, we watched them starting to create the Chinese lanterns that would be on display later in the fall.
+We explored the many artistic sculptures that can be found in the park.
+And watched them starting to create the displays for the Spokane Chinese Lanterns Festival that would be on display later in the fall.
 We added this to our list of things we would visit while on our west coast trip.

-Heading to Washington state from Vancouver in the fall, we were entertained as we drove through the mountains watching the low fog dance around the mountains and the fall colours start to emerge.
+Heading to Washington state from Vancouver in the fall, we were entertained as we drove through the mountains.
+The low fog danced around the mountains and the fall colours started to emerge.

 We stopped for lunch in one of the many roadside diners we were now used to finding in the U.S. Given we were travelling in a state that has legalized marijuana, we should not have been surprised to find a drive-thru pot shop right beside the diner.

 The sun was setting as we finished the last part of our drive.
-You could see the sunset shade the countryside in gold and red with the last light.
+We saw the sunset shade the countryside in gold and red with the last light.

 Spokane Chinese Lanterns Bring Whimsy To Riverfront Park

-While we could get a ticket voucher for the festival from the hotel, David did a recon trip to check out where the gates were and how to redeem the voucher for actual entrance.
-You could see the bright colours of the lantern displays blending with the fall colours in Riverfront Park.
-David would have our route all planned before we headed out for the night!
+We could get a ticket voucher for the festival from the hotel.
+But David did a recon trip to check out where the gates were and how to redeem the voucher for actual entrance.
+The bright colours of the lantern displays blended with the fall colours in Riverfront Park.
+David had our route all planned before we headed out for the night!

-With our voucher, we could go in the side entrance that was closer to our hotel.
-The would allow us to do a big loop of the displays and then exit at the same gate.
+With our voucher, we got in the side entrance that was closer to our hotel.
+This allowed us to do a big loop of the displays and then we exited at the same gate.

-The sun was just setting as we arrived at the park so we decided to get some food before the stage show and before we toured the lantern exhibits.
-The festival is marketed as a celebration of Chinese cuisine but the big buffet was not available on our mid-week visit.
-Picking up take out mediocre Chinese food we settled on the hill to watch the entertainment on the main stage.
+The sun was just setting as we arrived at the park.
+So we decided to get some food before the stage show and before we toured the lantern exhibits.
+The festival was marketed as a celebration of Chinese cuisine.
+But the big buffet was not available on our mid-week visit.
+We picked up take out mediocre Chinese food and settled on the hill to watch the entertainment on the main stage.
 The entertainment ranged from Chinese chanting music to acrobats to a entertaining “changing faces” dance.
-I have no idea how authentic the entertainment was but the crowd in the park that night enjoyed the show.
+I have no idea how authentic the entertainment was.
+But the crowd in the park that night enjoyed the show.

 We were now ready to head off around the Chinese lantern displays.

 The park was now all lit up with the colour and light from the displays as we walked with the other visitors around a large loop.
-If you stood back you can get a good overall view of the colour and magic you will find as you move from display to display.
+If we stood back we got a good overall view of the colour and magic we found as we moved from display to display.